ros2/ros2/spaceros/README.md

 $ ./run.sh
 ```

-Upon startup, the container automatically runs the ros_entrypoint.sh script, which sources the Space ROS environment file (setup.bash).
+Upon startup, the container automatically runs the entrypoint.sh script, which sources the Space ROS environment file (setup.bash).
 You'll now be running inside the container and should see a prompt similar to this:

 ```
 root@d10d85c68f0e:/root/src/spaceros_ws#